 Once we have an overall concept to work with, we can accurately cost the project to be sure we are on the same page with your available budget.
 At $2.50 / sq.ft. we keep design costs down to a reasonable level.

-Please see our Ontario Log Home Plans page for all 17 designs as well as costs for building with round logs or square timbers.
+Please see our Ontario Log Home Plans page for all of our existing designs as well as estimated costs for building with round logs or square timbers.

 Contact us today to begin your journey in creating a design that reflects you, your family and, of course, your property.